dirtyhenry/tech-articles/_posts/2021-10-30-swift-interface-for-node-js.md

   interaction is what this post is about!
 A use case could be to write a command line interface that would use [oclif][7] for user interactions while running Swift code under the hood.
 Sweet.
 I am sure there are other possible Javascript/Swift interactions.
-If you can think of one, pull requests are welcome.
+If you can think of one, [pull requests][2] are welcome.

 A classic way for 2 languages to run hand-in-hand is to run hand-in-hand-in-hand